top of page

 JPS_2094.JPG

-Annie is one of Lady’s daughters however the rest of her heritage is unclear.
-We remember her dad being a rather stunning stud male however her behaviour would suggest that he in fact, may have been a Labrador.
+Annie is one of Lady’s daughters.
+Her dad was a stunning stud male however her behaviour would suggest that the rest of her heritage is unclear.
 She is affectionately known as a labra-paca because of her incredibly friendly and food-oriented nature.
-Annie is proficient at opening the food bins herself - quite remarkable considering she doesn’t have opposable thumbs!
+Annie is proficient at opening the food bins herself if we do not close them very firmly.

 Maria is the newest member of the team at West Heath Alpacas and she’s settled in very well.
 Maria is a gentle, chatty and curious girl.
 She often has quite a lot to say and likes to make sure we’re listening to her.